snapperjonno/deep_control/docs/Markdown_chat_sysnopis_with_figures.md

 Never overwrite or remove existing, working code unless explicitly told to.

-Preserve all confirmed pin mappings and setup calls—no pin changes or SPI/init tweaks unless asked.
+Preserve all confirmed pin mappings and setup calls-no pin changes or SPI/init tweaks unless asked.

 Use the minimal diff approach: change only the lines or logic specified, leave everything else intact.